elinfi/MasterCode/README.md

-# MasterCode
+# An assessment of methods for determining and visualiazing differential Hi-C contact maps

-Code on server for master thesis
+Code related to my mester's thesis, titled "An assessment of methods for determining and visualiazing differential Hi-C contact maps".